eliran3/Projects/README.md

 ```
 chmod +x ipscanner.py
 ```
-All left to do is run the script
+All left to do is run the script!
 ```
 sudo ./ipscanner.py
 ```